OpenBudget/BudgetKey/documentation/FrontEndDevelopment.md

 Run it with `npm test`

 That command first compiles the application, then simultaneously re-compiles and runs the karma test-runner.
-Both the compiler and the karma watch for (different) file changes.
+All tests will run only once.
+To run tests and watch for (different) file changes, use `npm run test-watch`.

 Shut it down manually with `Ctrl-C`.

 Test-runner output appears in the terminal window.
 We can update our app and our tests in real-time, keeping a weather eye on the console for broken tests.
 Karma is occasionally confused and it is often necessary to shut down its browser or even shut the command down (`Ctrl-C`) and restart it.
 No worries; it's pretty quick.

 ### End-to-end (E2E) Tests